 Fixed Deposits —with their fixed tenure, reasonable interest rates, and easy access—are one of the most convenient ways to kickstart your investment portfolio.

 But if you haven’t made up your mind, don’t worry.
-Let’s take a look at some of the FD investment advantages and disadvantages to help you with your decision.
+Let’s take a look at some of the FD (Fixed Deposit) advantages and disadvantages to help you with your decision.

 Advantages of Fixed Deposit:

 Unlike other high-risk investments like stocks, mutual funds, and debt funds, FD Interest rates aren’t dependent on fluctuating market rates.

 An FD scheme comes with a minimum tenure of 6 months and a maximum of 5 years; this ensures that you safeguard your money and gain reasonable returns on it.
 The recent RBI regulation has made it compulsory for investors to draw up an insurance on FD investments.
 Each investor is insured for upto Rs.1 lakh on the account, and this amount includes both the principal and the interest accrued.

 Instead of pre-closing your FD and getting a penalty levied, when you need instant cash, you can simply take a loan against your FD.
 You can get a personal loan of up to 90% of the total FD value.
 Unlike other unsecured personal loans, you get lower interest rates when you secure your loan with your FD as collateral.

 Depending on the term you choose, you’d gain interest at different intervals.
 You can either go with annual, monthly, or at-maturity alternatives, according to whatever suits your convenience.
 This cash flow would ensure that you gain a periodic income and get to reinvest that amount for other purposes.
 Some non-banking financial corporations like Bajaj Finserv offer an additional interest rate for senior citizens, up to 0.25% of the amount invested.